The Triadic Functionality of Human Conscious Intelligence

 Strategic intelligence materializes the goals established by ethical intelligence and transforms them into processes that allow managing the implicit conflicts that occur when the environment is being influenced and the conflicts produced by the influence of the environment.

-The logical type of thought defines the depth of thinking processes that allows managing the different levels of foundations beginning with access to the empirical groundings.
+The logical type of thought defines the depth of thinking processes that allow managing the different levels of foundations beginning with access to the empirical groundings.

 Reactive Intelligence: The Maximal Strategy